zaxbux/oc-webappmeta-plugin/README.md

 ### Icons

-Icons for `manifest.webmanifest` (progressive web apps), and `browserconfig.xml` (IE11/Edge).
+Icons for `manifest.webmanifest` (progressive web apps).

 ### Advanced

 More options for `manifest.webmanifest`.
-In case you need a configuration
+In case you need a configuration not covered by the avilable options.

 ## Components